These awards are the highest honors reflecting the ideals cherished by South Carolinians that include service, integrity, character and leadership.

 This year’s recipient is James M. Landreth, ’16 Master of Engineering, College of Engineering and Computing

-Empowered by his technical training from the University of South Carolina, James Landreth is making waves in both the US Navy and US Coast Guard.
+Empowered by his technical training from the University of South Carolina, James Landreth is a leader in both the US Navy and US Coast Guard.
 After demanding tours as a Submarine Officer in the Navy and equipped with his Master’s, James began his civilian career as the Lead Mechanical Engineer for the Coast Guard’s National Security Cutter propulsion program.

 In addition to his civilian role, James continues to serve his country as an officer in the US Navy Reserves.
 Due to his unique combination of experience and technical education, James was recalled to active duty in 2019 to support US Central Command Headquarters where he serves as a strategist and policy expert for security issues in the Middle East.